Flank/flank-dashboard/metrics/ci_integrations/docs/features/in_progress_builds/in_progress_builds_introduction.md

 So the required changes are related to the `duration` and `buildStatus` fields validation.
 The former one must not be required for in-progress builds (more precisely, it __must be null__), and the latter field now has a new valid value - `BuildStatus.inProgress`.

-The appropriated tests for rules should be updated as well to match the new build data validation.
+The appropriate tests for rules should be updated as well to match the new build data validation.
 These tests are located under the `test/firestore/rules/` directory within the `firebase` component.

 ## Results
 > What was the outcome of the project?